sl-solution/DFTranspose.jl/README.md

 ![Simple Transposing](/images/simple-transpose.svg)

-When an `id` variable is specified, `df_transpose` transpose the data as above, however, use the values of the `id` variable to label the columns of the output data frame. `renamecolid` can be used to modify the labels on fly.
-When there are multiple `id` variables are used, the default `renamecolid` function assigns each label by a Tuple of the values of those variables (see examples).
+When an `id` variable is specified, `df_transpose` transpose the data as above, however, it uses the values of the `id` variable to label the columns of the output data frame. `renamecolid` can be used to modify these labels on fly.
+When there are multiple `id` variables, the default `renamecolid` function assigns each label by a Tuple of the values of those variables (see examples).

 When a set of groupby variables are specified, the `df_transpose` function repeats the simple transposing of data within each group constructed by groupby variables.
 Like the simplest case, and `id` variable can be used to label the columns of the output data frame.

+**The following behaviours may change in future**
 > * The order of the output data frame is based on the order of observations in the input data frame.
 > * Currently if `id` value(s) is repeated within a group, `df_transpose` throw an error.
-However, this may change in future.
 > * Missing values can be a group level or a value for the `id` variable.
 They will be treated as a category.

 ![Groupby Transposing](/images/groupby-transpose.svg)